hack-technicolor/hack-technicolor/docs/Recovery.md

 When you power on your device it starts loading by default the firmware into the so-called *active bank*.
 With no surprise, the other one gets called *passive bank*.
 Of course only one bank at time can be used.

 !!! hint "TFTP flashes into bank_1 only"
-    TFTP recovery mode allows flashing a valid firmware into `bank_1` only and will do so even if the active bank is currently `bank_2`.
+    BOOTP flashing allows flashing a valid firmware into `bank_1` only and will do so even if the active bank is currently `bank_2`.
 It will never set `bank_1` as active.

 The process of switching the active bank is called *switchover*.
 Ordinary firmware upgrades get installed to the passive bank, while a switchover occurs at the end of the upgrade process if it was successful.
 This means your Gateway frequently changes active bank while not unlocked.

 Whenever the Gateway fails to load the image three times in a row, the bootloader will enter *Bootfail* mode and will try booting from the passive bank, without setting it as active.
-If the firmware in passive bank fails too, then the bootloader will automatically enter BOOTP recovery mode.
+If the firmware in passive bank fails too, then the bootloader will automatically enter BOOTP flashing.

 To force-boot from the passive bank, which is not currently active, you have two options: